typelevel/Laika/docs/src/01-about-laika/01-features.md

 * Use a purely functional API, with full referential transparency, no exceptions and no runtime reflection.

-* Abstracts all effectful computations behind a polymorphic effect type based on `cats-effect` typeclasses, so that any compatible library can be used with Laika (`cats.IO`, `Monix`, `Zio`).
+* Abstracts all effectful computations behind a polymorphic effect type based on `cats-effect` 3.x typeclasses, so that any compatible library can be used with Laika (`cats.IO`, `Monix`, `Zio`).

-* Full control over ExecutionContexts for blocking IO and CPU-bound processing.

 Customizations